What is Gastritis / Duodenitis?

 What can I eat if I have Gastritis/Duodenitis?

-The symptoms of gastritis/duodenitis can be worsened by the intake of certain foods or drinks that increase the acidity in your stomach/intestines or directly cause inflammation to their lining.
+Your symptoms can be worsened by the intake of certain foods or drinks that increase the acidity in your stomach/intestines or directly cause inflammation to their lining.

-In general, one should reduce intake of, or avoid:
+In general, patients are advised to reduce the intake of, or avoid:

-• Highly acidic foods such as citrus fruits, tomatoes, pineapples, etc.
+- Highly acidic foods such as citrus fruits, tomatoes, and pineapples.

 If you enjoy eating the above foods, they do not have to be eliminated from your diet entirely, but should be taken in reduced quantities or stopped if they worsen your symptoms.

-On the other hand, some foods help alleviate the symptoms:
+On the other hand, some foods can help alleviate the symptoms of gastritis/duodenitis, and these include:

 Summary